oidoid/oidoid.com/content/log/2025-04-21/index.md

 they arose.

-most of the games have already broken down as the platform has evolved beyond them. nevertheless, I'm proud of my work.
+most of the games have already broken down as the platform has evolved beyond them. nevertheless, I'm proud of my work and immensely grateful for the opportunity.

 Studios was slated for disbandment right before the launch of Field.
 I'm back into platform work on the new Creation team like I never left working on a major